VirgilSecurity/virgil-sdk-javascript/docs/get-started/encrypted-communication.md

 Once the Recipient receives the signed and encrypted message, he can decrypt and validate the message.
 Thus, proving that the message has not been tampered with, by verifying the signature against the Sender's Virgil Card.

-In order to **decrypt** the encrypted message and then verify the signature, we need to load a private receiver's Virgil Key and search for the sender's Virgil Card at Virgil Services.
+To **decrypt** the message and then verify the signature, we need to load a private receiver's Virgil Key and search for the sender's Virgil Card at Virgil Services.

 ```javascript
 Promise.all([